Blankred0/Ip-grabber/README.md

 sudo apt-get update
 sudo apt-get install openssh-server
 ```
+There is maybe some bug, if you find some please tell me thanks :).

 #Disclaimer: This code is provided for educational purposes only.
 I am not responsible for any actions taken using this code.